GeekyGuang/LexiSage/README_EN.md

 ### Generating Definitions

 1. Browse your card collection
-2. Select the cards for which you want to generate definitions
+2. Select cards for which you want to generate definitions
 3. Click "LexiSage" > "Generate Batch Definitions" in the menu bar, then wait for completion

    ![image](https://github.com/user-attachments/assets/6ebbb32e-e9a9-4f84-96d1-cc05041e3b8c)